-Project partner: Lower Austrian Villages and Cities Renewal Agency, The City of Baden, The City of Köszeg, The City of Sopron, Stadtland – Engineering Office for Spatial Planning, Regional Development, Landscape Planning and Landscape Conservation, Wiener Neustadt
+Project partner: Lower Austrian Villages and Cities Renewal Agency, City of Baden, City of Köszeg, City of Sopron, Stadtland – Engineering Office for Spatial Planning, Regional Development, Landscape Planning and Landscape Conservation, Wiener Neustadt

 Countries: AT, HU

-The Handbook for project holders was developed as part of the INTERACT project IQ-Train.
+The handbook for project holders was developed as part of the INTERACT project IQ-Train.
 It provides basic and practical information on requirements, procedures and relevant institutions of the programmes during the 2007-2013 periode for potential project holders in all languages of the six border regions.
-The project aims to be an easy-to-read practical overview of the programme requirements that was accessible online.
+The project aims to be an easy-to-read practical overview of the programme requirements that is accessible online.

 The seminar acts as platform for international experts in spatial and environmental planning to clarify and analyse the space and environment politics within their countires.
 Covered issues so far: Spatial and Environmental Planning in CEE (2009) | Ready, Steady, Go – Strategies how to integrate into European spatial development policies (2007) | „Ideal European regions“ versus „Real European regions“ (2005) | Myths of Metropolis – Urban Density versus Spatial Spreading.
 The Processes of Concentration in European „Reform Countries“ revisited (2003) | National Spatial Planning in regard to European spatial Development (2002) | National Parks: Treasure or Burden for Regional Development (2000) | Urban Development: „Different problems – Different approaches?“ (1999) | Regional Development Policies (1998)